awsdocs/amazon-elasticache-docs/doc_source/memcache/FaultTolerance.md

 If you need more than 20 nodes in a Memcached cluster, or more than 100 nodes total in an AWS Region, fill out the ElastiCache Limit Increase Request form at [https://aws\.amazon\.com/contact\-us/elasticache\-node\-limit\-request/](https://aws.amazon.com/contact-us/elasticache-node-limit-request/)\.

-For information on specifying the number of nodes in a Memcached cluster, see [Creating a Memcached Cluster \(Console\)](Clusters.Create.CON.Memcached.md)\.
+For information on specifying the number of nodes in a Memcached cluster, see [Creating a Memcached cluster \(Console\)](Clusters.Create.CON.Memcached.md)\.

 ### Mitigating Availability Zone Failures<a name="FaultTolerance.Memcached.AZ"></a>